bartosian/sui-terraform-modules/walrus/datadog/README.md

-# SUI Terraform Datadog Modules
+# Walrus Terraform Datadog Modules

-## SUI Terraform Datadog Modules
+## Walrus Terraform Datadog Modules

 Welcome to the Walrus Terraform Datadog Modules directory.
 This directory is dedicated to providing Terraform modules that streamline the deployment of essential Datadog resources, empowering you to efficiently manage monitoring and observability for Walrus network entities.
 These modules are thoughtfully designed to enhance your monitoring capabilities and ensure a seamless experience when monitoring the Walrus network.